grange85/ahfow-www/_posts/2005/2005-07-08-own-a-guitaror-a-piece-of-history.markdown

 - news
 tags: []
 ---
-<p>The guitar that Dean Wareham used for most of Luna's final tour is being sold on eBay - it's a 1980 Tokai Love Rock LS-80 - details and pictures can be found here on eBayThere's also a stack of pictures of it in use in the pictures section of this site</p>
+The guitar that Dean Wareham used for most of Luna's final tour is being sold on eBay - it's a 1980 Tokai Love Rock LS-80 - details and pictures can be found here on eBay.

+There's also a stack of pictures of it in use in the pictures section of this site